Do you believe the Gospel is “the power of God that brings salvation to everyone who believes” (Rom. 1:16)?

 2) The Gospel puts us on the narrow way (Matt.
 7:13).
 Do not make decisions based on how popular they are but on that which follows God’s ways.

 “For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.”
 (1 Cor.
 1:17-18) Remember that “there is a way that appears to be right, but in the end it leads to death” (Prov.
 14:12).
 Sometimes doing what’s right may make us seem foolish to the world, but in the end, it leads to life and goodness.

 3) The Gospel demonstrates both the grace and love of God as well as His holiness and righteousness.
 Make sure decisions reflect love as well as truth.

 God judged the sin that makes us fall short of His holiness through the death of Jesus because “God so loved the world” (Jn.
 3:16).
-If decisions fail to line up to the standard of God’s holiness, it is not the right decision.
-But, even if it does line up, we still need to question the decision if it can’t be exercised in love.
+If a decision fails to line up to the standard of God’s holiness, it is not the right decision.
+But, even if it does line up, we still need to call the decision into question if it can’t be exercised in love.

 4) The Gospel required Jesus to submit to the Father’s will (Lk.
 22:42).
 Always seek after God’s will in any decision that needs to be made, remembering that just because it doesn’t “feel good” doesn’t mean it isn’t right.